 Tutoring is available for all students.
 Students should understand that tutoring is not a substitute for regular attendance for the full length of the class day throughout the program.
 All tutoring is at no additional cost to students.
-Students who experience difficulty understanding and learning the material contained within the training programs should contact the instructor, program director, or Dean of Education to schedule tutoring with an instructor.
+Students who experience difficulty understanding and learning the material contained within the training programs should contact the instructor, program director, or Academic Dean to schedule tutoring with an instructor.
 Additional laboratory time may be provided for those students needing to complete assigned lab projects or requiring extra help with laboratory activities.
 These sessions may be scheduled outside of normal classroom instruction hours.
-Students should make arrangements with the instructor or Dean of Education.
+Students should make arrangements with the instructor or Academic Dean.